Secreez/my_automated_scripts/README.md

 # my_automated_scripts

-This repository contains a collection of scripts that I created for automating various tasks at my work, university, or in my free time.
+This repository contains a collection of scripts that I created for automating various tasks for my work, university, or just for my free time.
 Please note that these scripts come with no guarantee and are provided as-is.
 Use them at your own risk.

 ### Contents
 Here's a brief overview of the scripts included in this repository: